Case Studies Joining the dots and suggesting seamless approaches to problem solving

 Eilis Calvert, Head Accountant in Financial Performance within the Strategic Planning and Performance Group of the Department of Health, shared: “The project team at CACI was great at bringing people along this very challenging journey on a very tight deadline and keeping us all right, so that we were able to achieve what we needed to in that first year.”

 The implementation of Synergy began in January 2023, with Trusts trained up on the new system within the year, including working on a pilot model and completing a cost submission.
-Despite Eilis recalling this time as one of intensity, she is proud of what the HSC costing community have achieved.
+Despite Eilis recalling this time as one of intensity, she is proud of what the HSC costing community has achieved.

 Solution

-The scope of Northern Ireland Trusts differs from NHS in other UK jurisdictions.
-While the Northern Ireland Trusts lean heavily on the work of NHS England and NHS Wales in developing patient level methodology, Eilis recalls the significant work that had to go into developing methodology and guidance for other elements specific to Northern Ireland, such as social care and adapting datasets to fit the electronic patient data collected in Northern Ireland.
+The scope of Northern Ireland Trusts differs from the NHS in other UK jurisdictions.
+While Northern Ireland Trusts leans heavily on the work of NHS England and NHS Wales in developing patient level methodology, Eilis recalls the significant work that had to go into developing methodology and guidance for other elements specific to Northern Ireland, such as social care and adapting datasets to fit the electronic patient data collected in Northern Ireland.
 Reporting requirements also differed for these Trusts, such as the inclusion of Programmes of Care.

 Results

 Working with CACI on the PLICS data was helpful, although not without its challenges.
-The Northern Ireland Trusts are continuing to work with CACI this year to further develop and implement individualised validation and cost review dashboards to ensure Trusts will be equipped to meet their needs and deadlines as they arise.
+The Northern Ireland Trusts are continuing to work with CACI to further develop and implement individualised validation and cost review dashboards to ensure Trusts will be equipped to meet their needs and deadlines as they arise.

 Summary